Isospin symmetry breaking of Cooper-Quartets in nuclei: Analysis on cooper pair-quartets

-Where $\omega_d$-debye temperature and $V=det V_{ij}$ so we can observe that if the potential of the isovector pairing force\cite{1}\cite{2}\cite{3}\cite{4}is positive($g_IV$ > $g_I$) then the quartet condensate transition temperature is higher than the usual cooper pair one meaning that quartet superconductivity could be observed in experiments at a reasonable temperature.
+Where $\omega_d$-debye temperature and so we can observe that if the potential of the isovector pairing force\cite{1}\cite{2}\cite{3}\cite{4}is positive($g_IV$ > $g_I$) then the quartet condensate transition temperature is higher than the usual cooper pair one meaning that cooper-quartet superconductivity could be observed in experiments at a reasonable temperature.
 For isospin symmetry breaking we just add all the loop contributions from ghosts and SU(2) gluons the temperatures being: